RossBoylan/mccli/bin/python/Notes.md

 Notes for Programmers and Advanced Users

-These notes initially recorded the results of an analysis of what files `montecarlo.py` uses (that [section](#notes-on-internal-use-of-files) is still here, with the addition of files used by `runSims.js` and the `Fortran` model).
-But it has expanded beyond that, as seen in the table of contents just below.
-And since it's not just about `Python`, it probably belongs in a different directory (the `HF` branch has already moved it under `doc`).
+These notes cover many topics, as seen in the table of contents just below.
+Since they are no longer exclusively about `Python`, this file rightly belongs in a different directory  (the `HF` branch has already moved it under `doc`).
 But for  now, it remains in `bin/python`.

 This is not intended to be read end-to-end.
 As you discover new things, you may want to add them to this document.